CONSTITUTION AND BY-LAWS

 Article X – Dissolution

-The Club may be dissolved at any time by unanimous written consent of the members in good standing.
-In the event of the dissolution of the Club other than for purposes of reorganization, after payment of debts of the Club, its assets shall be given to the University Of Missouri School Of Veterinary Medicine, or if no longer exists to a non-profit organization for the benefit of the German Shepherd Dog selected by the Board of Governors.
+The Club may be dissolved at any time by unanimous written consent of not less than 2/3 of the members in good standing.
+In the event of the dissolution of the Club other than for purposes of reorganization, whether voluntary or involuntary or by operation of law, none of the property of the Club nor any proceeds thereof nor any assets of the Club shall be distributed to any members of the Club but after payment of debts of the Club, its property and assets shall be given to the University of Missouri School of Veterinary Medicine, or if no longer exists to a non-profit organization for the benefit of the German Shepherd Dog selected by the Board of Governors and The German Shepherd Charitable Foundation.

 Article XI – Parliamentary Authority